-Medieval-era landmarks line the waterfront which winds through Limerick, and the city feels more working class and less touristy than spots like like Dublin and Galway which makes it easy to discover the locals’ deep love for live music and passion for rugby.
+Medieval-era landmarks line the waterfront, and the city feels more working class and less touristy than spots like like Dublin and Galway which makes it easy to discover the locals’ deep love for live music and passion for rugby.

 From castle hopping to panoramic ferris wheel rides, here are the best activities in Limerick for all ages.

 Explore the castles in Limerick

 Kick off your Limerick sightseeing by exploring the medieval castles in and around this easily walkable city.
 Some of the best include:

 - King John’s Castle: It’s impossible to miss this commanding landmark, which sits on the banks of the River Shannon.
 The 13th century castle was named after ‘that’ King John…yes, the one you know from Robin Hood and Knights of the Round Table.
 Marvel at its grand turrets and stonework, then head inside to see the interpretive visitor centre, wander through the courtyard and try on period costumes.